 Cells and Ions

 This is a drawing of one of the 86 billion or so neuron cells that make up your brain.
-If your interested in understanding how these machines work follow along.
+If you are interested in understanding how these machines work, follow along.

 1.0 The Cell

-The cell is the fundamental unit of organization of the brain and its key defining feature is the cell membrane.
+The cell is the fundamental unit of organization of the brain, and its key defining feature is the cell membrane.
 It separates the inside of a cell from the outside of a cell.
-When the cell membrane evolved, some three billion years ago, its primary advantage was to offer a stable intracellular environment for chemical reactions to take place that wouldn't be affected by changes in the extracellular environment.
-To do that evolution used lipids to create the cell membrane.
-This is how that works
+When the cell membrane evolved some three billion years ago, its primary advantage was to offer a stable intracellular environment for chemical reactions to take place that would not be affected by changes in the extracellular environment.
+The task of environmental protection was chosen by evolution to fall to lipids and a lipid by-layer for the cell membrane - this is how that works:

+Lipids are a class of organic compounds that are fatty acids or their derivatives and are insoluble in water but soluble in organic solvents.
+They include many natural oils, waxes, and steroids.
 The cell membrane is made of phospholipids with the chemical signature shown below.
-Each of these consists of phosphate containing head , and twin long hydrocarbon chains.
+Each of these consists of a phosphate-containing head, and twin long hydrocarbon chains.

-The chains are lipophillc non-polar and therefor they are hydrophobic, they don't like to interact with water.
+The chains are lipophilic and non-polar, and therefore they are hydrophobic; they don't like to interact with water.
 The phosphate heads are highly polar and carry a strong negative charge.
-They like to interact with water that is they are hydrophilc.
+They want to interact with water; that is, they are hydrophilic.

-If you were to collect a few million of these of these lipids and drop them in water they amazingly, spontaneously form a planar lipid bilayer membrane.
+If you were to collect a few million lipids and drop them in water, they amazingly spontaneously form a planar lipid bilayer membrane.

 The lipid membrane is:

-- Higly permeable to gases and small uncharged molecules
+- Highly permeable to gases and small uncharged molecules

 - Limited permeability to water